pantasio/cli-help/Tmux/README.md

 <command>
 [phan window}

         Ctrl+a c                               New window
         Ctrl+a , {dau phay}                    Dat ten window Ctrl+a l                               go to last-active window
         Ctrl+a p                               chuyen toi cua so trc Ctrl+a n                               chuyen toi cua so sau Ctrl+a w                               List window
         Ctrl+d                                 exit current shell/window
         Ctrl-a &                               Kill the current window
         Ctrl-a window number                   (Move to the specified window number,the default bindings are from 0 -- 9)

 [panel]
-        Ctrl+a %                                                    dua panel theo chieu ngang Ctrl+a : split-window                   dua panel theo chieu doc Ctrl+a "                                                    dua panel theo chieu doc
+        Ctrl+a %                               dua panel theo chieu ngang Ctrl+a : split-window                  Dua panel theo chieu doc Ctrl+a "                               Dua panel theo chieu doc
         Ctrl-a q                               Show pane numbers (used to switch between panes) Ctrl-a o                               Switch to the next pane Ctrl-a ?
 List all keybindings
         Ctrl-a {                               (Move the current pane left) Ctrl-a }                               (Move the current pane right)

 [new session]
         tmux new -s session-name               start a new session with Name Ctrl+a d                               detach from currently attached session tmux ls                                List session
         tmux attach -t session-name            re-attach a detached session tmux kill-session -t session-name

 # add to ~/.tmux.conf
 bind | split-window -h